mdn/content/files/en-us/web/api/htmlbuttonelement/popovertargetaction/index.md

 The **`popoverTargetAction`** property of the {{domxref("HTMLButtonElement")}} interface gets and sets the action to be performed (`"hide"`, `"show"`, or `"toggle"`) on a popover element being controlled by a control button.

-It reflects the value of the [`popovertargetaction`](/en-US/docs/Web/HTML/Global_attributes/popovertargetaction) global HTML attribute.
+It reflects the value of the [`popovertargetaction`](/en-US/docs/Web/HTML/Element/button#popovertargetaction) HTML attribute.

 ## Value